I'm Excited For Mike Flanagan's Carrie TV Show, Here's What We Know About The Stephen King Adaptation

 What Mike Flanagan's Carrie Will Be About

-Here in the earliest days of the project's existence, we're still a ways away from learning all the intricacies of how Mike Flanagan & Co. will be adapting, expanding and updating the events from Stephen King's novel, which will likely be turning 52 years old before the series hits Prime Video.
+We're still unclear of all the intricacies of how Mike Flanagan & Co. will be focusing on and expanding from Stephen King's novel, which will likely be turning 52 years old by the time the series hits Prime Video.
 But for now, we do have this official series synopsis to go on, which more or less adheres to the core plotting of the novel and subsequent film:

 A bold and timely reimagining of the story of misfit high-schooler Carrie White, who has spent her life in seclusion with her domineering mother.
 After her father’s sudden and untimely death, Carrie finds herself contending with the alien landscape of public High School, a bullying scandal that shatters her community, and the emergence of mysterious telekinetic powers.